dscuietkuk/Commit-Ur-Code/Day - 0/Question0.md

 <strong>Input</strong>

-The only input line contains an integer n.
+First line will contain number of test cases and each Test case contain an integer n.

 <strong>Output</strong>

-Print a line that contains all values of n during the algorithm.
+Print a line that contains all values of n during the algorithm for all test cases separated by newline.

 <strong>Constraints</strong>
+<h5>1<=T<=10</h5>
 <h5>1≤n≤1e6</h5>
 <strong>Example

 Input:
-3
+2
+3<br>
+7<br>

 Output:
+3 10 5 16 8 4 2 1<br>
-3 10 5 16 8 4 2 1
+7 22 11 34 17 52 26 13 40 20 10 5 16 8 4 2 1
 </strong>